Primus inter pares: Netherlands

-The prime minister of the Netherlands (officially, the "minister-president") is the chairman of the Council of Ministers and active executive authority of the Dutch government.
-Although formally no special powers are assigned, the prime minister functions as the "face" of the cabinet of the Netherlands.
-Usually, the prime minister is also minister of General Affairs.
-Until 1945, the position of chairman of the Council of Ministers officially switched between the ministers, although practices differed throughout history.
-In 1945, the position was formally instituted.
-Although not formally necessary, the prime minister in practice is the leader of the largest party in the majority coalition in the House of Representatives, the lower house of parliament.
+The prime minister of the Netherlands (officially, the "minister-president") is the chairman of the Council of Ministers and active executive authority of the Dutch government and is the first among equals of the Council of Ministers.

 Singapore

 The phrase "first among equals" is often used to describe the political succession within the ruling People's Action Party leadership and future candidate for the prime minister of Singapore.

 Switzerland

-In Switzerland, the seven-member Federal Council constitutes the government.
+In Switzerland, the seven-member Federal Council constitutes the executive in the Swiss directorial system.
 Each year, the Federal Assembly elects a president of the Confederation.
-By convention, the positions of President and Vice President rotate annually, each Councillor thus becoming Vice President and then President every seven years while in office.
+By convention, the positions of President and Vice President rotate annually, each Councillor thus becoming vice president and then President every seven years while in office.